burger

 3. Name the remote disk, for example appledrive:

-4. Choose the type of disk to import by responding iclouddrive which corresponds to iCloud Drive among the proposed choices.
+4. Then choose the type of disk to import by answering iclouddrive which corresponds to iCloud Drive among the proposed choices.

 5. Indicate to rclone the apple_id by entering your Apple ID (usually an email address).